Baltimore Birth Injury Attorney

-Who could be liable, or legally responsible, for your child’s injuries depends on the circumstances of the birth injury or accident?
+Who could be liable (legally responsible) for your child’s injuries depends on the circumstances of the birth injury or accident.
 In many cases, doctors and surgeons are independent contractors and not employees of the hospital.
 If an independent contractor caused your child’s injuries, you might have grounds to sue the individual.
 If, however, the physician or worker is a hospital employee, the hospital or healthcare facility could be vicariously liable.

 In other birth injury cases, third parties could have or share fault.
 For example, if a malfunctioning piece of medical equipment caused the injury, you might be able to bring a claim against the product manufacturer and/or the hospital for failing to maintain the equipment.
 There are many lawsuits in which there is more than one party at fault for injuries.
 It’s important to retain an attorney who can investigate your child’s injuries, identify all defendants, and go up against major healthcare facilities and insurance companies on you and your child’s behalf.